gmnmedeiros/volcano-population-map/README.md

 In the code, I have imported data on volcanoes throughout the USA territory and assigned their location, name and elevation figures on the map.

-Also, I've added population data from contries across the world and and assigned color to them based on the population number.
+Also, I've added population data from countries across the world and and assigned color to them based on the population figure.